jaxon411/capstone1/README.md

 ```

 * Look at win rates for teams that score First Blood (first kill of the game)
-* Look at win rates for teams that destroy more/less Towers (obticles needed to overcome before destroying the Fountain)
+* Look at win rates for teams that destroy more/less Towers (obtacles that need to be destroyed before destroying the enemy Ancient)
 * Then eventually, string some or all of these into a Bayesian test to